1) The Kingdom is not metaphor: it is promised as an earthly reign

 - Household accountability: leaders answer for how they manage their house.

-- Inheritance logic: God’s story includes seed, names, and promised inheritance (restoration, not erasure).
+- Inheritance logic: God’s story includes seed, names, and promised inheritance (restoration, not erasure or reassignment).